Eastwesser/gocionics/README.md

 # Socionics app using Golang

 This is a simple app to show you what type of character you are!
-We are using Golang and PostgreSQL.
+We are using Golang and PostgreSQL to build a RESTful API.

 ## Project structure